welllone/LOLofSlots/README.md

 # Where does this data come from?

-All of the data like graphics and champions icons is scraped from <a href="http://ddragon.leagueoflegends.com/tool/">Data Dragon</a>
+All of the data like graphics and champions icons is from <a href="http://ddragon.leagueoflegends.com/tool/">Data Dragon</a>

 # Why this game?